Annmixiu/MTANet/README.md

 * [MedleyDB](https://medleydb.weebly.com/)

 After downloading the data, use the txt files in the data folder, and process the CFP feature by [feature_extraction.py](feature_extraction.py).
+Note that the label data corresponding to the frame shift should be available before generation.

 ## Model implementation

 Refer to the file: [mtanet.py](model/mtanet.py)

-The model code has been uploaded and the rest of the code will be made public after the article is accepted ...
+The replication code for other comparison models has been uploaded and can be found in the folder: [111](model/mtanet.py)

 ## Result